maykar/plex_assistant/README.md

 plex_assistant:
   url: 'http://192.168.1.3:32400' # URL to your Plex instance
   token: 'tH1s1Sy0uRT0k3n'        # Your Plex token
-  default_cast: 'Downstairs TV'   # Cast device to use if none is specified in command.
+  default_cast: 'Downstairs TV'   # Cast device to use if none is specified in the command
+  language: "en"                  # English is currently the only available language
 ```

 ***You must restart after installation and configuration.
 You might also want to add IFTTT config below before doing so.***

 ## IFTTT Setup

-If you haven't set up IFTTT with HA yet, go to the integrations page in the configuration screen and find IFTTT.
+If you haven't set up IFTTT with HA yet, go to configuration and then integrations, add a new integration and search for IFTTT.
 Click on configure, then follow the instructions on the screen.

 This will provide you with a webhook URL to use in your IFTTT applet.
-Make sure to copy this or save it.
+Make sure to copy this, leave the window open, or save it in some way for later use.

-* Go to [ifttt.com](https://ifttt.com/) and click "Explore" in the top right, then hit the plus sign to make your own applet from scratch
+* Go to [ifttt.com](https://ifttt.com/) and login or create an account.
+* Click "Explore" in the top right, then hit the plus sign to make your own applet from scratch
-* Press the plus sign next to "If" and search for "Google Assistant" then select it
+* Press the plus sign next to "If".
+Search for and select "Google Assistant".
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
 I use things like `tell plex to $` or `have plex $`.
 The dollar sign will be the phrase sent to this component.
-This component expects to hear something starting with "play" followed by at least a show/movie name or "ondeck" (see more about [commands below](#commands)).
+This component expects to hear something starting with "play" followed by at least a show/movie name, "ondeck", or similar (see more about [commands below](#commands)).
 You can also set a response from the Google Assistant if you'd like.
+Hit "Create Trigger" to continue.

-* Hit "Create Trigger" and press the plus sign next to "Then"
+* Press the plus sign next to "Then"
-* Search for "Webhooks" and select it, then select "Make a web request"
+* Search for and select "Webhooks", then select "Make a web request"
-* In the URL field enter the webhook URL HA provided you.
+* In the URL field enter the webhook URL HA provided you earlier.
 * Select method "Post" and content type "application/json"
 * Then copy and paste the code below into the body field